 Cement is the most expensive ingredient in precast concrete mixes.
 By reducing its use, concrete producers can lower production costs and increase profits.
 Modern material technologies and mix designs can decrease the quantity of cement used while still producing the same quality concrete:

 - Supplementary cementitious materials (SCMs) act as a replacement for cement in concrete.
 Studies and industry testing have proven that SCMs increase concrete’s strength over time to levels greater than traditional concrete mixes.
 As well, the most common SCMs – fly ash, slag and silica fume – have an added environmental benefit by sequestering post-industrial waste from coal and steel.
 Unfortunately, recent developments, including COVID-19 disruptions, raw material shortages and the Clean Air Act, mean that SCMs may not be a long-term sustainable option.

 - Portland-limestone cement (PLC) allows producers to reduce the total cementitious content of their precast concrete.
 PLC replaces up to 85 percent of the clinker used in regular concrete with interground limestone and results in up to 10 percent less CO2 emissions.
 It’s suitable for all applications, and when blended with SCMs, PLC performs similarly to regular Portland cement.

 - Carbon mineralization technology, such as CarbonCure Precast, works by injecting recycled carbon dioxide into fresh concrete during mixing.
 The CO2 then undergoes a chemical reaction and turns into a mineral, becoming permanently sequestered in the concrete.
-Because it also improves the compressive strength of concrete, the quantity of cement in mixes can be reduced.
+Because it also maintains the compressive strength performance of concrete, the quantity of cement in mixes can be reduced.